-This is an in-depth review of the Canon Rebel T7i (also known as the EOS 800D and the Kiss X9i), the newest in Canon’s long line of Rebel DSLRs.
+The Rebel T7i, also known as the EOS 800D and the Kiss X9i, was introduced by Canon in February of 2017 as part of a long line of Rebel DSLRs.
 These cameras have been a staple of Canon’s system for years, starting with the original “EOS Digital Rebel” in 2003.
-The newest T7i improves upon its many predecessors by adding a faster frame rate, better autofocus, and Canon’s newest generation aps-c sensor.
+The T7i improves upon its many predecessors by adding a faster frame rate, better autofocus, and Canon’s newest generation APS-C sensor.
 It retails for $750 body only and $800 with a kit lens, fitting squarely in the range of an upper entry-level DSLR.
 But is it worth purchasing?
-That is what we will cover in the following review.
+Let’s take a look.

 Of course, the T7i does have some lower-end and mid-tier features, such as its button layout and autofocus system, which fall short of Canon’s top DSLRs.
 But it also matches these more advanced cameras in a number of ways.
 Here are the most important specifications you need to know: